ibm-cloud-docs/containers/cs_network_cluster.md

 If you want to expose your apps over a private network only, you can create private NodePort, a LoadBalancer, or Ingress services.
 For more information about planning private external networking, see [Planning private external networking for a public and private VLAN setup](cs_network_planning.html#private_both_vlans).

 However, the default Calico network policies also allow inbound public network traffic from the internet to these services.
 You can create Calico policies to instead block all public traffic to the services.
 For example, a NodePort service opens a port on a worker node over both the private and public IP address of the worker node.
-A load balancer service with a portable private IP address opens a public NodePort open on every worker node.
+A load balancer service with a portable private IP address opens a public NodePort on every worker node.
 You must create a [Calico preDNAT network policy](cs_network_policy.html#block_ingress) to block public NodePorts.

 As an example, say you created a private load balancer service.
 You also created a Calico preDNAT policy to block public traffic from reaching the public NodePorts opened by the load balancer.
 This private load balancer can be accessed by:
 * [Any pod in that same cluster](#in-cluster)